prakharjadaun/Computer-Graphics-using-OpenGL/README.md

 ## **Experiment 2 : Drawing line using DDA, Bresenham’s algorithm**

-1. Drawing a line using Equation of line
+1. Drawing a line using Equation of line.
 2. Drawing a line using Bresenham algorithm for m<1.
 3. Drawing a line using Bresenham algorithm for m>1.
 4. Drawing a line using DDA algorithm.